pkutaj/pkutaj.github.io/_posts/2021-01-06-PS-write-multiline-commands.md

 - [x] easy to mistype

 #### 1.1. when to use backtick
-* when needing to split line on several cmdlet arguments
+* when needing to split line into several cmdlet arguments
 * not piping
 * not using script blocks
 * ...but say copying the content of an entire folder (files and subfolders)